The Augmentation Ladder

 Free (subsidized) ~98% adoption

 Basic neural port.
 Network access, identity verification, biometric monitoring.
 Helix Biotech subsidizes installation because every subsequent augmentation requires it.
-Viktor Kaine still uses his original military-grade port.
+Even Flatline Purists who reject technology usually had one installed before their conversion โ€” the choice to refuse comes after the choice has already been made for you.
+Viktor Kaine still uses his original military-grade port from the Ironclad days.
 Never upgraded.
 "It does what I need."
+What he doesn't say: it lacks the telemetry that newer ports feed to corporate servers.

 The first rung is free because everything after it costs money.